Bath Green Park railway station: Current uses

+In the 1980s the rail approaches to the station were redeveloped as a Sainsbury's supermarket which opened on 1 December 1982.
+The station itself is used as a pedestrian route between the city and the supermarket.
+There are small shops in the former station buildings and the platform area is used for events.

-A Grade II listed building, Green Park Station has become an active retail and events space.
+The station is a Grade II listed building, Green Park Station has become an active retail and events space.

 Run for many years by Envolve Partnership, a local sustainability enterprise, The Ethical Property Company took over management in November 2008, and now manage all activity on the site, beyond the car park and the Sainsbury's supermarket.
 The former booking hall is now Green Park Brasserie.

 The old station concourses are used as a covered market and events space, with a farmers' market, and other regular Saturday traders operating in the market square.
 Local events and performances are scheduled throughout the year as well, and have included performances for the Bath Fringe Festival.
 Green Park Station also includes office space in the converted vaults of the station's lower floor, now the base to several local charities and social businesses.

 Since the early months of 2021, significant parts of the station have been cordoned off to allow restorative works to take place on the roof.
 During and before these works took place, large glass panels came loose from the main structure, falling to the floor below.
 These repairs are scheduled to finish for summer 2022.

 In April 2023, the station was damaged by a fire.
 It started in one of the wooden sheds housing local businesses, and spread to the roof.